6th Annual Youth Ranch Pumpkin Patch

 Whether you realize it or not, you have likely been impacted by the work of Marge Schueck.
 You may have been helped by Marge in the gift shop at the Winthrop P. Rockefeller Cancer Institute.
 You may know a child she cared for at Our House’s child development center.
 As a docent at the Little Rock Zoo, she may have helped you better appreciate an exotic animal.
 You may have children or grandchildren who have played in Museum of Discovery’s Room to Grow, which she raised funds for.
 You may know a single parent who has benefitted from a scholarship that she helped fund.
 When Marge sees an opportunity to make a positive impact on people’s lives, she is inspired to get involved.
 Marge has devoted her life to volunteering and service, and in the process she has made Arkansas the land of opportunity for countless others.
 For these reasons, and many more, we are pleased to present the 2023 Arkansas Children’s Award to Marge Schueck.

 We will host the 28th Annual Arkansas Children’s Award Dinner on Thursday, October 12 at the Little Rock Marriott Hotel at 7pm.
-Please consider purchasing tickets, sponsoring, or supporting.
+Please consider making a donation.

 28th Annual Arkansas Children’s Award Dinner